 FAQ

-A:People don’t need another processor.
-People need new digital devices that are cheaper, with higher performance, and lower power consumption.
-Having our own processor technology allows us to provide the best value to our customers in meeting their special needs as mentioned above.
-More importantly, as more and more open-source software and applications become available and widely accepted, especially in China, the software issue for new cores and platforms will be adequately addressed.
-Under such considerations, we decide to design a new processor based on a brand-new ISA with the following advantages:
+A:There are continuous demands for new digital devices that are cheaper, faster, and consume less power.
+We developed our own processor technology to provide the best values to our customers.
+As more and more open source software and applications become available, the software barrier for new cores and platforms will be adequately addressed by porting and deploying the open source software on the new devices.
+With such considerations, we decided to design a new processor based on a brand-new ISA to get the benefits of:

-1. Cost savings from not having to pay for any expensive architecture license
+1. Cost savings from not having to pay to license someone else’s architecture license.

 3. Ability to cater to the computational needs of multiple application domains.